Misty Smoky Mountains forest, prime black bear habitat in the national park

 Do black bears hibernate in the Smokies?

 Smoky Mountain black bears enter a less-deep state called torpor from roughly November through March.
 Mild winters can bring bears out briefly in December and February.
+Mothers give birth to cubs in the den around January.

 What time of day are bears most active?